seanhalberthal/githealthchecker/README.md

 # Git Repository Health Checker

-A CLI tool for analyzing Git repositories to identify security vulnerabilities, code quality issues, and maintenance problems.
-Works with any repository, with advanced complexity analysis and dependency management for Go projects.
+A CLI tool for analyzing Go repositories to identify security vulnerabilities, code quality issues, and maintenance problems, with advanced complexity analysis and dependency management.

 ## Installation